Boise School District News

 |

-- February 9: Regular monthly meeting of the Boise School Board, 6 p.m., District Services Center, 8169 W. Victory Rd., Boise.
-Open to the public.
+- April 13: Regular monthly meeting of the Boise School Board, 6 p.m., District Services Center, 8169 W. Victory Rd., Boise, ID.
 Agenda will be posted online.
+Public is invited to attend.

 - May 14: Last Day of School for Seniors, Early Childhood Special Education Programs and Pre K